MicrosoftDocs/well-architected/well-architected/azure-vmware/overview.md

 ms.subservice: waf-workload-avs
 ---

-# VMware workloads on Azure
+# Azure VMware Solution workloads

 This guidance is intended for **workload owners**, **technical stakeholders**, and **business stakeholders**.
 Specifically, this guidance is appropriate for people who play an integral role in harnessing, developing, and upholding applications throughout the Azure VMware Solution software-defined datacenter (SDDC) lifecycle.
 This documentation provides prescriptive guidance and best practices for key design areas that have a technical foundation in Azure Well-Architected Framework pillars.
 The recommendations center on Azure VMware Solution, a managed service for migrating on-premises VMware workloads to Azure.